Rumpunzel/rpg-thingy/skill-tests.md

 Once you have invoked an opponent's trait during a scene, you may do so until the scene ends or the scene changes so that your previous description would no longer grant you an advantage without having to go into detail how you would leverage that trait to your advantage.

 You may invoke both an environmental _and_ one of your opponent's traits on the same roll.
-This is the only way, after you have chosen your attribute to gain extra dice on your rolls.

 > Cyrene tracks a ghoul through the sewers to its hiding place, where a fight erupts.
 Cyrene discovered the `Light Sensitivity` trait with rating **2** of ghouls while doing research and raises the torch in her hand as she rushes forward.
 Everyone at the table agrees that she can invoke the trait to her advantage, both when attacking and defending, this way, and she adds **2** die to her attack roll as she blinds the ghoul with fire.
 As long as she has her torch in this fight with the ghoul, she may add **2** additional die to her attack and defense rolls.